metaclass-nl/tutorial-api-platform/README.md

 Under Construction
 ------------------

-This chapter is still being developed and currently it only contains a first working version of the code for the Employee List.
-The code will be restructured and the components will be added for viewing, creating, updating and deleting an Employee.
+All main functions are working but the messaging (MessageService) needs to be improved.

-Finally the code itself will be replaced by step by step instructions in this readme for developing or generating the client.
+Later the code itself will be replaced by step by step instructions in this readme for developing or generating the client.